Web03Developer/CSS-Box-Model/README.md

 # Intrinsic and Extrinsic Sizing

-Intrinsic sizing allows the browsers to control the boxes basee on the content of the box while extrinsic sizing gives instructions for the styling/sizing of everything inside
+Intrinsic sizing allows the browsers to control the boxes based on the content of the box while extrinsic sizing gives instructions for the styling/sizing of everything inside the element.

+If a box is styled with extrinsic sizing and the content of the box is larger than the box, it will result in an overflow of the content out of the box.